ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 ## Script files
 {: #terraform-3tier-nw-db2-ansible-files}

-The configuration and script files are provided on the [GitHub repository github.com/IBM-Cloud/sap-netweaver-java-hana](https://github.com/IBM-Cloud/sap-netweaver-java-hana).
+The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-netweaver-java-hana](https://github.com/IBM-Cloud/sap-netweaver-java-hana).

 For SAP HANA stand-alone virtual server instance on {{site.data.keyword.cloud_notm}} Virtual Private Cloud, you modify the: